sbm-11-SFDC/Concierge-Travel-AI-Agent/README.md

 ✔ Chat-like interface

-## 🪪 License
+## 📄 License

-MIT License

-## 💙 Credits

-Built with ❤️ using:

-Google Gemini

-FastAPI

-Vanilla JS

-Kaggle AI Intensive Capstone
+This project is licensed under the MIT License.
+See the [LICENSE] file for details

 ## 👤 Author
 Suraj Mahale